 - 2 bars semi-sweet baking chocolate

-- Adjust oven rack to center position.
-Heat oven to 350°F (177°C).
-Prepare 2 biscotti pans by spraying the sides and lining the bottoms with parchment paper.
-If using 2 baking trays, line with silicone bakings mats.
+RECIPE PREP: Adjust oven rack to center position.
+Preheat oven to 350°F (177°C).
+If using 2 biscotti pans, spray the sides.
+Line the bottoms with parchment paper.
+If using 2 baking trays, line them with parchment paper or silicone bakings mats.

 - In the bowl of a stand mixer, beat butter and sugar until well creamed.
 Drizzle lemon juice, vanilla extract, and almond extract on the mixture.
 Mix until blended.
 Crack eggs into the bowl.
 Beat again.
 Add baking powder, salt and lemon zest to the bowl.
 Mix briefly.
 Add flour.
 Mix until fully incorporated.
 Toss in almonds and mix briefly.